PedroCristo/portfolio_project_3/README.md

 ### Lighthouse

- Lighthouse was used to test Performance, Best Practices, Accessibility, and SEO on the Desktop.
+ Lighthouse was used to test Performance, Best Practices, Accessibility and SEO on the Desktop.

 * Desktop Results: